 This is a variation of our homemade granola base recipe.
-Homemade granola is not only easy, but it’s delicious too!
+Homemade granola is easy, delicious, and made from pantry staple ingredients!
 When you make your own, you get to control the ingredients, including the amount of sugar added (store bought granola usually has way too much!).
 This simple maple pecan granola is a fan favorite, but don’t take our word for it – try it out for yourself!

 Must-Know Cooking Skills

 Culinary Tips for the Best Maple Pecan Granola

 This recipe calls for ¼ cup brown sugar, ¼ cup oil, and ¼ cup maple syrup.
 Measure the ingredients in that order to make clean-up easier!
 Technically, you should use a liquid measuring cup, but dry will work in this case.
 Measure the brown sugar first; it needs to be measured in a clean cup, otherwise it will stick to the bottom.
 Then, by measuring the oil before the maple syrup, the syrup will just slide right out!

 Be sure to use real maple syrup, not the imitation kind; any grade will work.